 It means that you have freedom to roam without having to stick to designated campsites per se and feel really free in your wanderings.
 General rules of decency do apply– don’t go camping in anyone’s garden– but in general you can camp where you feel like it.

 Traveling in Sweden is expensive, so knowing that you do not have to pay for campsites if you have a tent you can sleep for free!
+Techie Camper looked at the best multiple tents, hammocks, and more, and combined them all in one site to make it easier for you to shop.

 Where to go